dzakyirfan/EMSC-4033-2022/project/ProjectPlan.md

   - The 3D model that I have visualized is then used for making the 2D cross-sections using Matplotlib.
 I will make functions to create dataset in desired cross-sectional area from north-south, east-west, and diagonal line by indexing, subsetting, and/or filtering Pandas DataFrame
   - The dataset of sliced lines can be an input for 2D visualization using Matplotlib triagulation contour, using matplotlib.axes.tricontourf()
   - The imported files can be further interpolated to obtain constant-velocity depth data in a built function

+### Timeline
+All these activities were taken in local host before being pushed and uploaded to this repository

+2 May 2022 - 8 May 2022:
+- Build repository for this project
+- Start writing the project plan

+9 May 2022 - 15 May 2022:
+- Create first draft of project notebook
+- Determine the dependencies
+- Create raw code for importing files
+- Updating the project plan

+16 May 2022 - 22 May 2022:
+- Create raw code for data visualizations
+- Test some Python visualization package (trial and error)

+23 May 2022 - 30 May 2022:
+- Create raw code for slicing dataset and slice visualizations
+- Create raw code to produce isovelocity array and map
+- Build functions for all raw codes
+- Build testing functions
+- Finalize the project notebook
+- Write project report

+31 May 2022 - 5 June 2022:
+- Upload and push files to this repository
+- Create `LICENSE.md`
+- Update `README.md`

 ## Testing, validation, documentation
 - Testing for data import will be created to assert the correct type of input and number of data columns in terms of parameters